sadr0b0t/stepper_h/README.md

 basic example should appear in Arduino examples menu: File/Examples/stepper_h/stepper_h

 This one runs 3 stepper motors with different speed at the same time.
-Motors start to run after calling start_stepper_cycle().
+Motors start to run after calling stepper_start_cycle().
 Note, that loop can contain any code (or have no code at all) - the motors would work in background.
 ```c++
 #include "stepper.h"